vettorefburana/Clustering-Algorithms/README.md

 # Clustering-Algorithms

-Implement and compare different clustering algorithms:
+Clustering algorithms are used for partitioning a dataset into a certain number of homogenous clusters in an unsupervised manner.
+The R script in this repository implements and compares different centroid-based, distribution-based and hierarchial clustering algorithms:

 * K-means
 * K-medoids
 * Gaussian Mixture Models
 * Agglomerative hierarchical clustering

-The selected algorithms are applied to the Boston Housing dataset (1978)
+The selected algorithms are applied to data on the Boston real estate market.
+The homogeneity of the clusters is measured using the Euclidean distance as the dissimilarity function to be minimized in order to find the optimal partition.

 The repsitory contains: